 Leafies are very delicate creatures that are very territorial and easily stressed.
 So great care is needed when interacting with them – particularly if the males are carrying eggs!

 Under no circumstances should they be moved up and down in the water column.
 As their swim bladders are easily damaged by sudden changes in pressure.

 Similarly, leafies do not have eyelids and are believed to quite sensitive to bright light.
 So they should not be exposed to video lights over an extended period or excessive use of strobes.

 Overall the Leafy Sea Dragon is an impressive example of Australian marine biodiversity.
 Encounters with them are truly memorable, but they must be respected and treated with great care!

 Australian Leafy Seadragon Article

-The highly respected global diving magazine X-Ray published an extensive article of mine on the Australian Leafy Seadragon in the latest issue.
+The highly respected global diving magazine X-Ray published an extensive article of mine on the Australian Leafy Seadragon.
 As always they did a great job laying out the article!

-You can download a copy of the X-Ray article on the incredible Australian Leafy Seadragon on the link provided.
+You can use this link to download a copy of the X-Ray article on the incredible Australian Leafy Seadragon.